-The application site is within the catchment of the River Wye which is part of the River Wye Special Area of Conservation (SAC) which is a European designated site, and therefore has the potential to affect its interest features.
+The application site is within the catchment of the River Wye which is part of the River Wye Special Area of Conservation (SAC) and within 3 km of the Wye Valley Woodland SAC which are European designated sites, and therefore the proposed plan/project has the potential to affect their interest features.
 European sites are afforded protection under the Conservation of Habitats and Species Regulations 2017 (as amended), the 'Habitats Regulations'.
-The SAC is notified at a national level as the River Wye Site of Scientific Interest (SSSI) Please see the subsequent sections of this letter for our advice relating to SSSI features.
+The River Wye SAC is notified at a national level as the River Wye Site of Scientific Interest (SSSI), while the Wye Valley Woodland SAC is notified as Upper Wye Gorge SSSI.
+Please see the subsequent sections of this letter for our advice relating to SSSI features.

-In considering the European site interest, Natural England advises that you, as a competent authority under the provisions of the Habitats Regulations, should have regard for any potential impacts that a plan or project may have1.
+In considering the European site interest, Natural England advises that you, as a competent authority under the provisions of the Habitats Regulations, should have regard for any potential impacts that a plan or project may have.
 The Conservation objectives for each European site explain how the site should be restored and/or maintained and may be helpful in assessing what, if any, potential impacts a plan or project may have.